kschu91/puppet-gogs/README.md

-This module install and configure [Gogs (A painless self-hosted Git service.)](http://gogs.io) by [installing Gogs from binary](https://gogs.io/docs/installation/install_from_binary) instead of using any Thirdparty PPA´s.
+This module install and configure [Gogs (A painless self-hosted Git service.)](http://gogs.io) by [installing Gogs from binary](https://gogs.io/docs/installation/install_from_binary) instead of using any thirdparty PPA´s.
 You are completely free to configure Gogs for your needs since this module allows dynamic configuration for the `custom/conf/app.in` file.

 ## Setup